 A chatbot as a sales consultant

 When it comes to the digital customer journey, the customer experience may unfortunately lack a bit of humanity.
-A conversational agent has the ability to personalize the customer journey and have a positive impact on your customers’ engagement.
+A virtual agent using conversational AI technology has the ability to personalize the customer journey and have a positive impact on your customers’ engagement.

 For example, a sales support chatbot, which provides product recommendations based on what the user is looking for, is a great way to make the customer experience more human.
 Creating such a chatbot can be a laborious task, but it is vital to your business.
 Setting up a bot that can accompany your customers is a real asset that will help you make more sales and build customer loyalty.